SockguardSockguard

 Configuration

-Configure sockguard via YAML or environment variables — listeners, TLS, request-body inspection, client profiles, ownership, and audit logging.
+Configure sockguard via YAML or environment variables — listeners, TLS, request-body inspection, client profiles, ownership, and structured access plus audit logging.

 Sockguard supports two configuration methods: YAML config files and environment variables.